 Self-selection is a way of letting people choose which team to work in.
-It is a facilitated process of letting people self-organize into small, cross-functional teams.
+It is a facilitated process of letting people self-organise into small, cross-functional teams.
 It is the fastest and most efficient way to form stable teams and is based on a belief that people are at their happiest and most productive if they can choose what they work on and who they work with.

-Why did you do self-selection?
+Why did you do Self-Selection?
 What problem were you trying to solve?

 We had 25 people working in three agile teams already but after some staff changes the teams became unbalanced.
 One team was much bigger than the others and another team didn’t have any test skills etc. So we wanted to: